axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md

 Here are my 78 bullet points on Rick Rubin's *The Creative Act: A Way of Being* — a.k.a. the book that misses a nipple.
 ^
 # Life, art and creativity
-- **We are all creative simply by means of living.** Living, we are constantly creating our reality.
+- <a name="^living-is-creating"></a>**We are all creative simply by means of living.** Living, we are constantly creating our reality.
 Living is a creative act.
 We exist as creative beings in a creative universe.
 Life is creation.
 	- **Creatives vs artists.** Creatives make things happen more generally.
 	- We are constantly designing our experience of reality — **whether we do so consciously or unconsciously.**
 	- **We are immersed in a field of undifferentiated matter.** We can go any which way at any moment; we can call forth anything at any moment.